 What is FIDO2?

-FIDO2 is a joint initiative of FIDO alliance and World Wide Web Consortium’s (W3C).
-Expanding on Universal Authentication Framework (UAF) and Universal Second Factor (U2F), FIDO2 aspires to enable access to online services completely without the need of user-generated passwords.
+Building upon the Universal Authentication Framework (UAF) and Universal Second Factor (U2F), FIDO2 aims to provide users with the ability to access online services without requiring user-generated passwords.

-FIDO2 incorporates the Web Authentication (WebAuthn) and Client-to-Authenticator Protocol (CTAP) specifications to enable secure login authentication.
+FIDO2 leverages two vital specifications: Web Authentication (WebAuthn) and Client-to-Authenticator Protocol (CTAP), both working in tandem to enable secure and efficient login authentication.

-FIDO2 passwordless authentication is only possible with the Trezor Model T
+FIDO2 passwordless authentication is possible with the Trezor Model T, Trezor Safe 3 and Trezor Safe 5.

-When you register your Model T for passwordless login, a device-resident credential needs to be stored on your device.
-The credential carries information about your account so that you can log in without having to type in your username.
+When you set up your Trezor Model T, Safe 3 or Safe 5 for passwordless login, a device-resident credential is stored on your Trezor.
+This credential contains specific information about your account, allowing you to log in without having to manually enter your username and password.

 Before testing this feature, update trezorctl to the latest version: